 04 Nov Travelogue: Lessons in Unconditional Love

-how to buy finast Lessons In Unconditional Love:
+where to buy flagyl for bv Lessons In Unconditional Love:

 Traveling is learning.
 Whenever we venture into foreign lands, some part of us wants to grow.
 We want to expand our horizons, test our edges, and experience greater unity with our global human family.
 Sometimes this connection comes in obvious ways – in a smile, a kind gesture, in the convergence of a pod of people standing together in awe of a rainbow or a sunset or a soaring bird, in the laughter or tears of a child, in something given, in something received.

 In my experience, this learning rarely comes in the ways I expect… Human beings are preferential creatures.
 I, like just about everyone, am a creature of habit.
 We gravitate towards what is comfortable and easy.
 But, travel can be testing.
 It’s a shake-up of the norm.
 Growth often comes when I don’t get what I thought I wanted or intended – when a bus gets delayed for 5 hours in the heat of an Indian afternoon, or the tickets to Machu Pichu are sold out, or I get stuck in the Brazilian jungle for an extra week with two strangers and a misanthropic Royal Parrot named Ed.
 I find that, if I allow space in my heart for the bumps and the kinks, I always get what I need to soften and open more fully to love.